nunogois/bun-kv-store/README.md

 ## Authentication

-If you would like to enable authentication, you can create a `tòkens.json` with an array of tokens to be used.
-Each token will use its own store.
+If you would like to enable authentication, you can create a `tokens.json` file at the root of the project with an array of tokens to be used.
+You will need to send one of them as a Bearer token and each of them will use its own store.